-After this very conventional beginning, I was unexpectedly launched into a multifaceted adventure into holistic healing in 1987.
+After this very conventional beginning, I was unexpectedly launched into a multifaceted adventure toward holistic healing in 1987.
 It was prompted by a perfect storm of events including my father being diagnosed with metastatic renal cancer, discovering my first metaphysical bookstore, and joining the national MRI safety committee to address concerns about claustrophobic patients and the health effects of electromagnetic fields.
-The safety issues led me to become interested in hypnosis and acupuncture, taking my first hypnosis training in 1990 while beginning to explore alternative cancer therapies for my dad including acupuncture.
+The safety issues led me to become interested in hypnosis and acupuncture, taking my first hypnosis training in 1990 while beginning to explore alternative cancer therapies for my dad.

 The next stop on the journey was private practice in Virginia Beach where I was introduced to the Edgar Cayce material and medical intuition.
 Experiences with a number of talented intuitives caused a significant paradigm shift in my worldview, and in 1993 I moved to Durham, home of my alma mater, Duke University, and the Rhine Research Center, formerly the Duke Parapsychology Laboratory.
 I took a job as section head of musculoskeletal radiology at Duke and also pursued parapsychology research in intuitive diagnosis, eventually becoming a founding member of the American Board of Scientific Medical Intuition and Rhine board president for a year.

 Upon arriving at Duke I discovered a number of like-minded colleagues and started the Mind-Body Medicine Study Group.
 The deaths of one of those friends and my father led me down a spiritual rabbithole into the world of dreams and shamanic journeying, including a healing encounter with my first power animal, the jaguar.
 Following these unusual forms of guidance I co-founded the Duke Center for Integrative Medicine in 1998, became the education director and took the UCLA Acupuncture Course for Physicians.
 I left full-time radiology and began to practice acupuncture along with hypnosis and dreamwork at a variety of clinics at Duke.